Aman-S-07/Task-Management/README.md

 ### 🤝 Contributing
 ```
 Pull requests are welcome.
-For major changes, please create an issue first.
 ```
 📄 License
 This project is open source and free to use.